 Because if “On Beauty” was the first step in my journey to detach physical beauty from purpose, meaning or self-fulfillment, seeing Ivanka’s tweet was the final one.

 She looks amazing.
 Her hair is perfect and her skin is perfect and her body is perfect and her $5,000 dress is perfect and she’s (as always) put together and looks placid and completely content and fulfilled.

 And I feel nothing.

-For the first time in my stupid fucking life I feel absolutely nothing.
+For the first time in my stupid damn life I feel absolutely nothing.
 It’s not “I feel a little twinge of jealousy but I suppress it” or “I feel my normal feelings of unworthiness but I know that they are insignificant and don’t matter so I ignore them,” it’s that I truly feel absolutely nothing looking at her.

 Well, OK, that’s not true.
 I feel rage, maybe.
 Pity.
 Sadness.
 Mostly sadness.
 But I do not feel jealousy, or envy.
 I do not feel unworthy or ugly or insignificant.
 I do not feel self-loathing.

 How empty she is.

 Wow.
 How empty it all suddenly is.
 No, it’s always been empty but I feel, (like, Greek tragedy-catharsis-level feel) that emptiness now.
 In my most sensitive and vulnerable heart.
 The one that hasn’t stopped aching since November 9th.